Modelling and predicting the effect of social distancing and travel restrictions on COVID-19 spreading: Results

 \subsection{Relaxation of NPIs toward reopening strategies}

-The proposed meta-population model enables the analysis of reopening strategies to uplift restrictions while avoiding resurgent outbreaks.
+The proposed meta-population model enables the analysis of reopening strategies to {relax} restrictions while avoiding resurgent outbreaks.
 This has recently emerged as a key issue in the control of COVID-19 outbreaks in the medium- to long-term period \cite{ruktanonchai2020assessing}.
-We run our calibrated model to simulate the epidemic until the date of intervention uplifting.
-Then, we vary the values of parameters $\alpha$ and $\beta$ to account for the uplift of the containment measures.
-Similar to the previous analysis, we consider a set of different options for the parameters after intervention uplifting and different times for starting the reopening strategies.
-Specifically, we model the uplifting of the reduction of social activity by varying the parameter $\alpha$ from $\alpha_{\mathrm{low}}$, identified during the lockdown, to a value $\alpha=0.6$.
+We run our calibrated model to simulate the epidemic until the date of intervention {relaxation}.
+Then, we vary the values of parameters $\alpha$ and $\beta$ to account for the {relaxation} of the containment measures.
+Similar to the previous analysis, we consider a set of different options for the parameters after intervention {relaxation} and different times for starting the reopening strategies.
+Specifically, we model the {relaxation} of the reduction of social activity by varying the parameter $\alpha$ from $\alpha_{\mathrm{low}}$, identified during the lockdown, to a value $\alpha=0.6$.
 Likewise, we describe the uplifting of mobility restrictions by varying the parameter $\beta$ from $0$ (no mobility allowed) to $1$ (nominal mobility reinstated).

-Our results suggest that the effect of enforcing mobility restrictions upon the relaxation of NPIs is negligible and dominated by the activity reduction (Fig.~\ref{fig:conponents_open}).
+Our results suggest that the effect of {maintaining mobility restrictions after} the relaxation of NPIs is negligible and dominated by the activity reduction (Fig.~\ref{fig:conponents_open}).
 We evaluate the total number of deaths in a time-window of $60$ days after the relaxation date (18th May).
 Both at the Province level, for which we show the examples of \emph{Sud Sargegna} (Fig.~\ref{fig:conponents_open}{a}) and \emph{Bergamo} (Fig.~\ref{fig:conponents_open}{b}), and at the aggregated country level (Fig.~\ref{fig:conponents_open}{c}), the contribution of mobility restrictions is little or absent.
-These results are confirmed by other scenarios with different relaxation dates and a NMF-based analysis (Supplementary material, Secs.~~S5 and~S6 and Figs.~S3 and~S4).
+These results are confirmed by other scenarios with different relaxation dates (Supplementary material, Secs.~~S5 and~S6 and Figs.~S3 and~S4).
 Overall, this evidence indicates that activity reduction in the relaxation of NPIs should be thoughtfully calibrated, trading-off the risk of resurgent outbreaks and the social and economical costs associated with such policies.
-On the other hand, the further enforcement of mobility restrictions within the country does not seem to be beneficial in the relaxation phase.
+On the other hand, the further enforcement of mobility restrictions within the country {after the end of the epidemic wave} does not seem to be beneficial in the relaxation phase.